pedro-curto/CMS/src/documentation/feature_guide.md

 This page shows all existing candidates and their basic info, and you can either enroll or unenroll them in the fellowship by clicking on the available button (either **"Enroll"** or **"Unenroll"**).

+## Future changes
+These are some changes that I want to eventually implement:
+- Since evaluation categories can be added or removed from a fellowship, guarantee that any evaluation that was previously made is still valid

 ## Implementation Decisions
 Given the described features to be implemented, I decided to create a fellowship and candidate class for evident reasons.